Research Administration Policies

 • The award document issued by the sponsor.
 Allowability of certain costs may be addressed within the award document or the contract/agreement issued for the sponsored project.
 For example, grant awards may identify certain costs that are specifically unallowed by the agency based upon recommendations from the peer review system.

 • Uniform Guidance.
-The Uniform Guidance Subpart E – Cost Principles details types of costs which are and are not allowable and must be followed for all federal awards.
+The Uniform Guidance Subpart E – Cost Principles details types of costs that are and are not allowable and must be followed for all federal awards.

 DIRECT VS. INDIRECT (F&A) COSTS: